nathanborror/swift-llama/README.md

 # Swift Llama

-An easy way to use the [Llama](https://llama.developer.meta.com) platform in Swift.
+An easy way to use Meta's new [Llama](https://llama.developer.meta.com) platform in Swift.

 Example using command: